Difference Between Terrorist Financing and Money Laundering

 The Financial Action Task Force (FATF) is a multinational anti-money laundering organization.
 Although the FATF recommendations were created to combat money laundering, their authority has grown over time.
 As a result, the FATF extended its scope in 2001, allowing its rules to be applied to terrorism financing.
 Following an initial assessment of counter-terrorism financing and anti-money laundering efforts, the FATF now focuses on determining the differences between the two crimes.

 The FATF standards are based on many factors.
-To begin with, they demand that countries take legal measures covering all the elements stipulated in the Terrorist Financing Convention, which will ensure that the crime of financing terrorism is punished as a separate crime, and in this context, it puts into practice the mechanisms to convey the requirements of the UNSC resolutions issued by repeating the requirements of international documents concluded or issued in this field.
+To begin with, they demand that countries take legal measures covering all the elements stipulated in the Terrorist Financing Convention, which will ensure that the crime of financing terrorism is punished as a separate crime.
+In this context, it puts into practice the mechanisms to convey the requirements of the UNSC resolutions issued by repeating the requirements of international documents concluded or issued in this field.
 There are also greater requirements for the private sector to put in place preventive measures, mirroring the measures put in place to combat money laundering.
 Specific standards are created based on the features of terrorism financing and the concrete measures to be taken in relation to non-profit organizations.

 MONEYVAL, besides the FATF, is involved in worldwide anti-terrorist financing initiatives.
 In this sense, it conducts horizontal research on specific issues to improve understanding of the actions taken at the national level, identify potential obstacles, and assess the suitability of the application of FATF Standards by its member states and regions.

 Terrorist Financing vs. Money Laundering: What's the Difference?

 Source of Funds

 The origin of the funds is the main distinction between money laundering and terrorist financing.
 Terrorist funding involves obtaining funds to sustain terrorist acts, meet their basic technical needs, and cover the costs of promoting related beliefs, whereas money laundering is a procedure employed by criminals to make their unlawful funds appear legitimate.

 Terrorist financing raises funds for illegal political purposes; yet, the source of these funds is not always illegal.
 Terrorists can raise money through corporate donations, government sponsorship, gifts, and even genuine commercial ventures.
 Money laundering, entails an illicit source of funding.